Monowar Khan Afridi

-Monovar Khan Afridi (12 February 1900, Kohat – 16 October 1968) was a Pakistani general and malariologist who made significant contributions to medicine in the early years of the World Health Organization.
-Apart from his contributions to medicine, Afridi also had a military career and was a Brigadier during World War II.
+Monovar Khan Afridi (12 February 1900, Kohat – 16 October 1968) was a physician and malariologist who made significant contributions to medicine in the early years of the World Health Organization.
+Apart from his contributions to medicine, Afridi also had a military career and was a brigadier during World War II.
 Afridi was one of the founders of the health and medical education system in Pakistan.
 He was a leading authority in the field of malariology for many years.

 Life and career

 Early life and education

 Monowar Khan Afridi was born in Kohat, British Raj on 12 February 1900.
 His father was Khan Bahadur Sharbat Khan who served in the Indian political service, and his mother was Begum Durrani, the daughter of a landowner named Hamzullah Khan Afridi.

-Afridi received his education from the Government School in Kohat and pursued medicine at University of the Punjab before completing his Bachelor of Medicine, Bachelor of Surgery (MB ChB) degree at University of St Andrews in 1923.
+Afridi received his education from the Government School in Kohat.
+He pursued to study medicine at the University of the Punjab, but completed his MBChB degree at the University of St Andrews in 1923.
 During his time at the university, he developed a Scots accent, which became more pronounced in moments of stress.
-He then completed a Diploma in Tropical Medicine and Hygiene (DTM&H) in 1924 from the London School of Hygiene and Tropical Medicine.
+He then completed a DTM&H degree from the London School of Hygiene and Tropical Medicine in 1924.